happydolphin111/DevelopmentReact/README.md

 ### How the User Triggers State Changes

-The user triggers state changes when filtering by country and language, as well as by sorting and adding/removing from favorites.
+The user triggers state changes when filtering by continent and language, as well as by sorting and adding/removing from favorites.